+Machine

-IMPROVISATION FOR THE CLASSROOM Machine Comprehension and Collaboration: 1 This is a great game that gives the kids a chance to express themselves creatively both physically and vocally.
+This is a great game that gives the students a chance to express themselves creatively both physically and vocally.
 A leader begins by making some sort of noise and motion repeatedly (such as pushing their hand forward and honking), and participants join in one at a time, interacting with those already in play to create a human machine that moves and makes sound.
 This game can be used to encourage members to leave their inhibitions behind and collaborate in a silly game.
 This game is also useful in learning to play with different height levels, collaborating with other members, and repeating a motion/sound over and over.
-For more advanced/older kids, the machine can be made to actually accomplish a task, such as making a pizza.
-Variations Tell the players the machine goes into overdrive, until it explodes.
+For more advanced/older students, the machine can be made to actually accomplish a task, such as making a pizza.

+Variations

+Tell the players the machine goes into overdrive, until it explodes.
 Or tell the players the power's out, and the machine slowly grinds to a halt.

-Viola Spolin (November 7, 1906 - November 22, 1994) was an important innovator of the American theater in the 20th century.
-She created directorial techniques to help actors to be focused in the present moment and to find choices improvisationally, as if in real life.
-These acting exercises she later called Theater Games and formed the first body of work that enabled other directors and actors to create improvisational theater.
-Her book, "Improvisation for the Theater," which published these techniques, includes her philosophy, as well as her teaching and coaching methods and is considered the "bible of improvisational theater."
-Spolin's contributions were seminal to the improvisational theater movement in the U.S. She is considered to be the mother of Improvisational Theater.
-Her work has influenced American theater, television and film by providing new tools and techniques that are now used by actors, directors and writers.
+Who Started the Motion?

-College and Career Readiness Anchor Standards for Speaking and Listening Comprehension and Collaboration: 1 This works on peripheral vision and ensemble playing.
+This works on peripheral vision and ensemble playing.
 One player is sent outside the room, and the others form a circle.
 The players in the circle decide on one of them to initiate the motion.
-That person starts some easy, repeatable motion, and the single player is brought in and placed in the center of the circle.
+That person starts some easy, repeatable motion.
+The single player is then brought back in the room and placed in the center of the circle.
 The initiator changes the motion every so often; the person in the center tries to guess who the initiator is, getting three guesses.
 It is up to the caller to make sure that the initiator changes motion frequently enough and that the guesser doesn't take too long between guesses.
 If everyone in the group stares at the initiator, the guesser will have no problem.
-The trick is to look at someone who is looking at someone, who looking at the initiator, who is in turn looking at someone else.
+The trick is to look at someone who is looking at someone else, who is looking at the initiator, who is in turn looking at someone else.
 The motion trickles outward from the initiator.
 It's up to the guesser to find the center of the pattern.
+Viola Spolin (November 7, 1906-November 22, 1994) was an important innovator of the American theater in the 20th century.
+She created directional techniques to help actors to be focused in the present moment and to find choices improvisationally, as if in real life.
+These acting exercises she later called Theater Games and formed the first body of work that enabled other directors and actors to create improvisational theater.
+Her book, Improvisation for the Theater, which published these techniques, includes her philosophy, as well as her teaching and coaching methods and is considered the "bible of improvisational theater."
+Spolin's contributions were seminal to the improvisational theater movement in the U.S. She is considered to be the mother of Improvisational Theater, Her work has influenced American theater, television and film by providing new tools and techniques that are now used by actors, directors and writers.